Meet The Working Moms Behind The Basket Lady

 In 2009, Kelli joined The Basket Lady formally.
 By 2011 she was mom to a miniature dachshund named Cooper and her first son, Felix.
 And her decision to pursue this more flexible career proved valuable.
 Felix spent six weeks in NICU after birth.

-Kelli recalls, “Suddenly, my full-time job was going to the hospital.
-While Felix napped, I’d work on The Basket Lady on my laptop.”
+Kelli recalls, “Suddenly, my full-time job was going to the hospital where my son was in the NICU.
+While he napped, I’d work on The Basket Lady on my laptop.”
 From there, Kelli pursued full-time work and full-time motherhood with gusto.

 She soon realized, however, that being a “full-time everything” just wasn’t possible.
 As Felix grew, so did the business.
 Kelli found herself stretched thin.
 When Felix went to school, she decided to treat The Basket Lady more as a 9 to 5 job, which—she sheepishly notes—isn’t really 9 to 5.
 “An online business never is.
 Even at the holidays, I’m working and celebrating.”